LinaZhengUCSD/findRAM/README.md

 Install Miniconda3 or Anaconda according to their website instructions.

-Make sure you set up conda initialized in your bashrc file before running findRAM package by commands below:
+Make sure you set up conda in your bashrc file before running findRAM package by commands below:

 To activate conda's base environment in your current shell session:
 ```